Saieiei/P1-PR-Reviewer-Recommendation/README.md

 ## Database Reset Script

 ### `delete_tables_restart.py`
-- **Purpose**  Resets the local database tables to empty by deleting all entries in:
+- **Purpose:**  Resets the local database tables to empty by deleting all entries in:
   - `pr_files`
   - `pull_requests`
   - `feedback`
-- `Usage:`
+- *Usage:*
    ```bash
    python delete_tables_restart.py
    ```
    After this, you can run the data-collection script again (e.g., store_prs2.py) to rebuild the database with fresh info.